ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Starting cycle date of the *last* forecast in the set of forecasts to run.
 Format is “YYYYMMDDHH”.

 ``DATM_STREAM_FN_LAST_DATE:``
    The last date of a warmstart run.
-Valid values: Valid date in ``YYYYMMDDHH`` format.
+Requires a valid date in ``YYYYMMDDHH`` format.
 This variable is a temporary fix for a bug in the UFS WM.
 Restart files produced by the :term:`LND` configuration contain a hard-coded :term:`DATM` file list.
 If the file list does not match the namelist, the warmstart will fail.
 For example, if the user runs a coldstart forecast from day 1 to day 2, the restart file will contain information for days 1-2.
 If they then choose to run a warmstart forecast for days 3 to 4 with the restart file from the coldstart, it will fail even if the user puts days 3-4 into the :term:`DATM` input namelist.
 To resolve this issue, days 1-4 must be added to the namelist of the coldstart even though it only runs for days 1-2.

 ``DCOMINera5:``
    Path to directory containing ERA5 input data files.
 See :nco:`WCOSS Implementation Standards <ImplementationStandards.v11.0.0.pdf>` for information on operational data naming conventions.

-``DCOMINera5land:`` ""
+``DCOMINera5land:``
    Variable used in testing.
 Unsupported for users at this time.

 ``DCOMINghcn:``